aut-icpc/ACM-BackEnd/README.md

 # ACM-BackEnd
 Backend for ACM-ICPC Registration Website

-NOTE: This is a Django project, the only reason why GitHub thinks that it's in JavaScript is because the static files of its dependencies didn't work in production so I had to put them alongside the main files. :))))
+NOTE: This is a Django project, the only reason why GitHub thinks that it's in JavaScript is because the static files of its dependencies didn't work in production, so I had to put them alongside the main files. :))))

 # AUT ICPC Website documents